-Thomas Myers is the author of Anatomy Trains
+Thomas Myers is the cartographer of Anatomy Trains

 (Elsevier, 2001, 2009, 2014), the co-author of Fascial Release for Structural Balance

-(North Atlantic, 2010), and numerous articles for trade magazines and journals that have been collected in the books Body3, The Anatomist’s Corner
+(North Atlantic, 2010, 2017), and numerous chapters and journal articles that have been collected in the books Body3, The Anatomist’s Corner

 , and Structural Integration: Collected Articles

-.
-He has also produced over 15 DVDs and numerous webinars on visual assessment, Fascial Release Technique®, and the applications of fascial research to body training.
+He has also produced over 16 DVDs and various webinars, with several forthcoming, on BodyReading® visual assessment, Fascial Release Technique®, and the applications of fascial research to body training.

 Tom and his faculty provide continuing education in Anatomy Trains and holistic myofascial strategies for a variety of movement and manual therapy professionals worldwide, as well as professional certification in Structural Integration based on the Anatomy Trains Myofascial Meridians.